emer/emergent/params/README.md

 Package `params` provides general-purpose parameter management functionality for organizing multiple sets of parameters efficiently, and basic IO for saving / loading from JSON files and generating Go code to embed into applications, and a basic GUI for viewing and editing.

+IMPORTANT: as of July, 2023, `params` has been deprecated in favor of [netparams](../netparams) which is focused only on `Network` params, for which the styling and structure of this params system makes the most sense.
+Use [econfig](../econfig) for setting params on standard struct objects such as Config structs.

 The main overall unit that is generally operated upon at run-time is the `params.Set`, which is a collection of `params.Sheet`'s (akin to CSS style sheets) that constitute a coherent set of parameters.
 Here's the structure:

 ```